Need help with booking? Send us a message.

 Hot showers and western toilets are limited or paid services

 At Asiana Treks and Tours, your safety is our top priority.
 While the Helambu Ama Yangri Trek is not extremely remote, unpredictable situations such as altitude sickness, injuries, or illness can occur.
-That's why we maintain a comprehensive first aid and emergency response protocol for all trekking groups.
-Our guides are trained in basic first aid, altitude sickness recognition, and emergency evacuation procedures.
+That's why we maintain a comprehensive first-aid and emergency-response protocol for all trekking groups.
+Our guides are trained in basic first aid, recognition of altitude sickness, and emergency evacuation procedures.

 Each group is equipped with a basic medical kit, pulse oximeter, and has access to emergency contact networks including hospitals in Kathmandu, local health posts, and helicopter rescue operators.
-In the case of severe illness or injury, our team can coordinate helicopter evacuations, which can reach even remote sections like Tharepati or Ama Yangri Base.
+In the case of severe illness or injury, our team can coordinate helicopter evacuations that can reach even remote areas like Tharepati or Ama Yangri Base.
 We work closely with local authorities and medical providers to ensure the fastest possible response.

 Important: Trekkers must have valid travel insurance that covers high-altitude trekking and emergency evacuations.
-We provide a briefing session before the trek begins, which covers safety protocols, symptoms of altitude sickness, and communication plans in emergencies.
+We provide a briefing session before the trek begins that covers safety protocols, symptoms of altitude sickness, and emergency communication plans.

 Quick Points: